Best in Class: Sports Fan Engagement

 Why, therefore, do we often barely even acknowledge the support of sports fans here in Europe?
 I say in Europe because it is well known that fan engagement in North America is in a different league entirely.
 That’s not to say that what works there will work here – there are cultural differences and sport is much more of an entertainment and a day out than it is here.
 However, offering something more to, for example, those staunch football supporters who have been drawn to a less-than-shiny stadium by some force driven by where they were born more than a desire to be entertained, might not be a bad thing if it engages them more with their club.

-They realise that every fan engagement touchpoint represents an opportunity to collect data.
+Every fan engagement touchpoint represents an opportunity to collect data.
 Collecting data is the first step, followed by understanding and using the data.
 Fortunately we now have so many machine learning tools at our disposal that it no longer requires a data specialist to spend hours analysing data, as an algorithm can do this in seconds, with a little careful thought to the output you require.

 Data is an essential consideration for successful fan engagement but it’s not just about data and it’s not just about social media.
 Below, we’ve highlighted a few examples of clubs doing some great work with fan engagement, on the field, off the field and on match days and non-match days.